jacob-killelea/sendmsg/README.md

 the wire instead.

-**Telemetry is on the wire but `--receive-only` reports nothing** Check the socket is in the right namespace first (`run.sh --receive-only` handles that).
+**Telemetry is on the wire but `--receive-only` reports nothing** Check the socket is in the right namespace first (`run.sh --rx` handles that).
 The other way to get silence is a subscription name mismatch: `cmessage_asyncio` keys subscriptions on the decoded message's own name, which is the `EMessageType` spelling (`eInverterFullRateTelemetryMessage`), not the class spelling the schema is indexed by